tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/supported-data-types.md

 ## EDM data types used in Azure Cognitive Search indexes and documents

 Specifying EDM data types is necessary when defining fields in an index.
-You can find examples of JSON representation for fields of various types in [Create Index](create-index.md#CreateUpdateIndexExample).
-For an example of JSON documents contained typed content in data upload scenarios, see [Add, Update or Delete Documents](addupdate-or-delete-documents.md#examples).
+You can find examples of JSON representation for fields of various types in [Create Index examples](create-index.md).
+For an example of JSON documents contained typed content in data upload scenarios, see [Add, Update or Delete Documents examples](addupdate-or-delete-documents.md).

 |||
 |-|-|